Te Kāhui Whakamana (Settlement Commitments)

 Te Kāhui Whakamana (Settlement Commitments) has been developing Te Haeata – the Settlement Portal.
 Te Haeata is an online record of Treaty settlement commitments, to help agencies and settled groups to search for and manage settlement commitments.
-Te Haeata goes live in June 2019.
+Te Haeata went live in June 2019.
 If you are a representative of an organisation with Treaty settlement commitments, you can register for an account on Te Haeata.

 We maintain and strengthen relationships with settled iwi

 A key aspect of maintaining relationships is working with iwi and central and local government to resolve issues arising after settlement.
 We work with iwi and the lead agencies to resolve issues as they arise.

 Our connection with Te Kāhui Whakatau (Treaty Settlements) negotiations team (also part of Te Arawhiti) is especially important, as we build on the relationships developed with groups while in settlement negotiations.

 We also engage with Te Puni Kōkiri, the Ministry of Social Development and other agencies about implementing accord arrangements arising through settlements.